How to Create a Clipping Mask in InDesign

 What is InDesign?

-Adobe InDesign is a professional desktop publishing software developed by Adobe Systems.
-It is widely used in the design industry for creating print and digital media, such as magazines, newspapers, brochures, and more.
+Adobe InDesign is a professional desktop publishing and layout design software developed by Adobe Systems.
+It is widely used in the design industry for creating print and digital media, such as magazines, newspapers, brochures, posters, eBooks, interactive PDFs, and more.
+InDesign provides robust tools and features specifically designed for layout design, typesetting, and graphic design.

 In InDesign, most objects are contained within frames.
 Interestingly, these frames are inherent clipping masks.
 Since the structure and its content can be moved independently, InDesign includes this basic masking functionality as a core feature.